KoreTeknology/Blender-3x-Audio-Research/research-concepts-references.md

 Based on Blender Audio Specifications and Audaspace Implementation: [Audio in Blender](blender-related-specs.md)

+## Objectives

+The main objective is to **revise and propose the audio system of blender, in order to allow the development of new functionalities in the field of sound data**.

+> **The goal is not for Blender to look like a DAW**, but to include basic audio editing functions to be available to the user in the context of video editing.

+- Review of the complete Audio system within Blender
+- Explore New audio features
+- Add Vu-meters and Fx
+- Storage, record, play,...
+Audio data

 ## Suggested Structural Update

 - **Audio system Preferences** (regarding the channels model, add device outputs connection selection